ZhengRui/grpmeeting/README.md

 ```

++ **Deployment**

+To make other machines being able to visit web through your IP, run script `./runapp.sh` (install dependencies if met errors), other machines should be able to visit through `$YOURIP:8000`

 ### Implementation
 + **Markdown / MathJax**

-  *References*: [PageDown](https://code.google.com/p/pagedown/wiki/PageDown) is used on Stack Overflow, here is a [PageDown demo](http://pagedown.googlecode.com/hg/demo/browser/demo.html).
-[Prettify](https://code.google.com/p/google-code-prettify/wiki/GettingStarted) is used to highlight code (e.g. highlight the injected html after client creates new contents).
+  *References*: [PageDown](https://code.google.com/p/pagedown/wiki/PageDown) is used on Stack Overflow.
+[Prettify](https://github.com/google/code-prettify) is used to highlight code (e.g. highlight the injected html after client creates new contents).
 [MathJax](http://docs.mathjax.org/en/latest/start.html) and [MathJax tutorial](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference), for researchers you definitly need it.
 [Flask-Markdown](https://pythonhosted.org/Flask-Markdown/) is used on the server for the rendering when pages are first requested.

 + **User Log In / Out**